-- 1. Designation of Protected Materials.
-Upon producing or filing a document, including, but not limited to, records on a computer disk or other similar electronic storage medium in this proceeding, the producing party may designate that document, or any portion of it, as confidential pursuant to this Protective Order by typing or stamping on its face "PROTECTED PURSUANT TO PROTECTIVE ORDER ISSUED IN DOCKET NO. 50895" (or words to this effect) and consecutively Bates Stamping each page.
+- Designation of Protected Materials.
+Upon producing or filing a document, including, but not limited to, records on a computer disk or other similar electronic storage medium in this proceeding, the producing party may designate that document, or any portion of it, as confidential pursuant to this Protective Order by typing or stamping on its face "PROTECTED PURSUANT TO PROTECTIVE ORDER ISSUED IN DOCKET NO. 51476" (or words to this effect) and consecutively Bates Stamping each page.
 Protected Materials and Highly Sensitive Protected Materials include the documents so designated, as well as the substance of the information contained in the documents and any description, report, summary, or statement about the substance of the information contained in the documents. - 2.
 Materials Excluded from Protected Materials Designation.
-Protected Materials must not include any information or document contained in the public files of the Commission or any other federal or state agency, court, or local governmental authority subject to the Public Information Act.1 Protected Materials also must not include documents or information which at the time of, or prior to disclosure in, a proceeding is or was public
+Protected Materials must not include any information or document contained in the public files of the Commission or any other federal or state agency, court, or local governmental authority subject to the Public Information Act.
+Protected Materials also must not include documents or information which at the time of, or prior to disclosure in, a proceeding is or was public knowledge, or which becomes public knowledge other than through disclosure in violation of this Protective Order.

-1 Tex.
-Gov't Code Ann. § 552.001-.353 (West 2012 & Supp.
-2017).
+&lt;sup>1 Tex.
+Gov't Code § 552.001-.353.